How to clear the Dropbox cache folder

 3. Open the “.dropbox.cache” folder.

-4. Delete the files in your cache by dragging them into your Trash
+4. Move the files to your Trash

 Dropbox team users: